octos/d/archMBA.md

 ## 2. Boot custom .iso

-Boot your MacBook with the USB stick plugged in while holding the left alt key.
+Plug the USB stick you just formatted into your MacBook, and boot it while holding the left **alt** key.
 Select it and press *enter*.

 Connect to the Internet